Arsenal F.C.–Chelsea F.C. rivalry: History

 On 5 October 2014, Chelsea beat Arsenal 2–0, which meant Arsenal manager Wenger had not won against José Mourinho in twelve attempts.
 This game also featured former Arsenal captain Cesc Fàbregas playing against his former club for Chelsea for the first time, recording an assist on Diego Costa's goal.
 The match, however, is most notable for a touchline fracas that occurred between the managers in the technical area during the fierce match.
 On 2 August 2015, Wenger finally recorded a win against Mourinho, defeating Chelsea 1–0 in the 2015 FA Community Shield.

 On 24 September 2016, Arsenal beat Chelsea 3–0 at the Emirates Stadium.
 It was the first time Arsenal scored against Chelsea since 2013, and Arsenal's first win over The Blues since 2011 in the Premier League.
 All three goals were scored in the first half by Alexis Sánchez, Theo Walcott and Mesut Özil.
 It was Arsenal's biggest win over Chelsea since 1997.

 The two teams have met in the 2017 FA Cup final, where Arsenal won their record 13th FA Cup trophy by defeating Chelsea 2–1.
 Arsenal repeated the feat in the 2017 FA Community Shield, winning 4–1 on penalties after the match ended 1–1.
 It was also the first time the "ABBA" penalty taking system has been used by The Football Association.
 On 29 May 2019, the two teams met in their first-ever European final, doing so in the Europa League, where Chelsea defeated Arsenal 4–1 to clinch their second title in the competition.
 The game was also the final career match of Petr Čech, who played for both teams between 2004 and 2019.
 The next season, Arsenal and Chelsea contested in another FA Cup final, which ended in a 2–1 victory for Arsenal with two goals by Pierre-Emerick Aubameyang, securing their 14th title.

 In the 2020–21 Premier League, Arsenal completed their first Premier League "double" over Chelsea since 2003–04 after winning both games of the season.

 Players who have played for or managed both teams

+Despite being rivals on the pitch, both Arsenal and Chelsea have maintained pragmatic business relations off it with frequent player transfers, including direct moves between the two clubs.
+This pattern of exchange reflects a mutual willingness to engage in high-level negotiations despite competitive tensions.
+By contrast, dealings involving Tottenham Hotspur are rare as both clubs have generally avoided conducting major transfer business with them.
+As of the 2025–26 season, at least 13 direct transfers have taken place between Arsenal and Chelsea since the start of the Premier League era, highlighting the unusual nature of their transactional openness for a rivalry in contrast to other club rivalries in England.

 Below are the players and managers who played for or managed both clubs.